s311354/Louis/_posts/2021-08-01-How-to-Use-Tmux-and-Set-Up-Configuration.md

 The Tmux is a popular, powerful and flexible terminal multiplexer for Unix-like operating systems, It allows multiple terminal sessions to be accessed simultaneously in a single window that useful for running more than one command-line program or monitor the process of each task or operating multiple tasks at the same time.
 That makes you more efficent.

-In this short post, I am sorting out some basic concepts, related configurations and commands for Tmux and  how to use a Tmux.
+In this short post, I am sorting out some basic concept, related configuration and commands for Tmux and  how to use a Tmux.
 I hope these informations will be helpful to you or anyone who is interested in Tmux that will be useful.

 ## Prerequisites ##
 Make sure your Unix-like terminal have been installed Tmux.
 Currently, the latest release version of tmux is 3.2a and could run on Linux, OS X and Solaris, etc.